Police: Officer shoots 74-year-old man in Cedar Lake

 Sheriff's officials said a man called 911 at approximately 1:40 p.m., requested an ambulance to a home in the 7100-block of West 132nd Street and hung up.

+Three officers tracked the call and rushed to the house with very little information.

+"When they arrived they were not on the phone with him so we did not know what he wanted, what he needed," Brittingham said.

-When a Cedar Lake Police Officer arrived, a 74-year-old white male emerged from the home with a handgun.
-Police said the man refused to follow orders from the officer to drop his weapon, and pointed the gun at the police officer.
+When the officers arrived, a 74-year-old white male emerged from the home with a handgun.
+Police said the man refused to follow orders from the officer to drop his weapon, and pointed the gun at the officers.

 The Sheriff's Office said the officer feared for his safety and the safety of neighbors and fired at the man.